The money flows from Flanders to Brussels and Wallonia are called transfers. The transfers from the federal budget, the

 Social security is currently managed at the Federal level in Belgium.
 The most important pillars of Belgian social security are: sickness and invalidity insurance (NIDHI), pensions, unemployment insurance and child allowances.
 In addition, occupational illness, occupational accidents and annual holidays are dealt with at this level.
 Some Flemish parties have been campaigning for years for (large parts of) social security to be transferred to the Regions and Communities.

-social security amount to between 6 and 7 billion euros per year, and 11 billion euros if debt repayments are included.
+amount to between 6 and 7 billion euros per year, and 11 billion euros if debt repayments are included.
 The size of the transfers is always contested by the French-speaking side or they are just referred to as normal solidarity contributions.
 A study by Vives (KU Leuven) revealed that the transfers did not serve solidarity, but had a paralysing effect on the growth of both the Walloon and Flemish economies.